DataDog/documentation/content/en/tracing/languages/dotnet.md

 **Note:** If your application runs on IIS and you used the MSI installer, you don't need to configure environment variables manually and you may skip this section.

-**Note:** The .NET runtime will try to load a profiler into _any_ .NET process that is started while these environment variables are set.
+**Note:** The .NET runtime tries to load a profiler into _any_ .NET process that is started while these environment variables are set.
 You should limit profiling only to the applications that need to be traced. **Do not set these environment variables globally as this causes _all_ .NET processes on the host to be profiled.**

 {{< tabs >}}